mamoore1440/Econ-Blog-old/src/content/trading/tradingTracker.md

 | UVXY   | 5      | Call      | $14     | 8/19/22         | 7/21/22       | $0.91         |       |

-I'm not saying these trades will make me a million, but I am saying I hope these trades rack in teh $$$.
+I'm not saying these trades will make me a million, but I am saying I hope these trades rack in the $$$.
+The 8/5/22 calls are degen af.
+Should not have bought those.